Osmanyasal/OPTKIT/examples/README.md

 $ ./<program>
 ```

-Each problem set includes an introduction to the problem and a baseline solution that contains a performance bottleneck.
-The `solution_patch` file provides an optimized version that resolves this issue.
-In the `main` program, both the original and patched solutions are executed, their correctness is verified, and performance metrics, execution time and speedup are measured and reported.
-Thus user expected to see how OPTKIT can be useful step by step.
+Each problem set begins with an introduction and a baseline implementation that intentionally includes a performance bottleneck.
+The accompanying `solution_patch` file offers an optimized version that eliminates this limitation.
+In the `main` program, both the baseline and optimized versions are executed, their correctness is validated, and performance metrics—such as execution time and speedup—are measured and reported.
+This allows users to observe how OPTKIT provides practical, step-by-step performance improvements.

+`NAS_BENCH` and `STREAM` are two standard benchmarks integrated for execution via `optkit-cli`.
+Other benchmarks are already instrumented and can be run directly.
+Each benchmark includes a **Performance Analysis Results** section in its `README.md`, where performance outcomes and evaluations are presented.

-Current system where all these examples tested has the following features
+The system used to test all these examples is configured with the following specifications:
 ```bash
             .-/+oossssoo+/-.
 XXXXXXXXXXXXXXXX
         `:+ssssssssssssssssss+:`           ----------------